werf/werf/docs/_includes/reference/cli/werf_kubectl_debug.md

 {% endif %}
 Debug cluster resources using interactive debugging containers.

- 'debug' provides automation for common debugging tasks for cluster objects identified by resource and name.
+`debug` provides automation for common debugging tasks for cluster objects identified by resource and name.
 Pods will be used by default if no resource is specified.

- The action taken by 'debug' varies depending on what resource is specified.
+The action taken by `debug` varies depending on what resource is specified.
 Supported actions include:
 * Workload: Create a copy of an existing pod with certain attributes changed, for example changing the image tag to a new version.
 * Workload: Add an ephemeral container to an already running pod, for example to add debugging utilities without restarting the pod.
 * Node: Create a new pod that runs in the node's host namespaces and can access the node's filesystem.

 {{ header }} Syntax